bit6/bit6-token-generator-node/README.md

 $ npm install
 ```

-Specify your Bit6 API key and secret using environment variables or a local `.env` config file.
+Specify your Bit6 API Key ID and Secret using environment variables or a local `.env` config file.
 The file should contain two lines:

 ```
-BIT6_API_KEY=abc
+BIT6_KEY_ID=abc
-BIT6_API_SECRET=xyz
+BIT6_KEY_SECRET=xyz
 ```

 Start the application